cldlab/cldlab.github.io/_posts/2024-11-18-ResearchTechHiring.md

 Please include "Research Technician Application" in the subject line of your email.

 Applications will be reviewed on a rolling basis and the position will remain open until filled.
 Applicants who apply by December 20, 2024 are assured full consideration.
+Please note: The Research Technician will be required to work in person in the lab in Boston, and unfortunately, visa sponsorship for this position is not possible.